Small Things to Do to Leave Your Comfort Zone

 Now, let’s take an individual look at the things that are holding you back.

 First, make a list of what you are afraid of.
 They may be giant elephants or tiny mice.
-Either way, write them down.
+Either way, write down your fears.

-Here are some items that may be on your list:
+Here are ten items that may be on your list:

 - Other people’s opinions (this keeps us from speaking our minds or asking for feedback)